cloudhumans/take-home/README.md

 ## About Us

 Cloud Humans is an innovative AI platform specializing in customer support through text channels.
-We're leading the revolution in customer service by providing advanced, AI-driven Customer Experience solutions for SaaS, Fintech, and tech-driven companies like Nuvemshop, CRM&BONUS, Hotmart, Zippi, and Insider.
+We're leading the revolution in customer service by providing advanced, AI-driven Customer Experience solutions for SaaS, Fintech, and tech-driven companies like Shopee, Hotmart, Insider and Alura.

 By integrating generative AI with Reinforcement Learning from Human Feedback (RLHF), our platform enables brands to respond to 50% to 85% of customer messages without human assistance (averaging 65%), all while maintaining human-like quality.
 We manage around 400,000 support tickets per month and hit the 3 million ticket mark in August 2024.
 Our founders are former execs from Uber, Rappi, Creditas, and Loft, backed by investors like Canary VC, Grão, and Y Combinator.